gLuColte/glucolte.github.io/setup/macbook.md

 permalink: /setup/macbook
 ---

-Complete MacBook setup guide for development and note-taking — with essential tools, apps, and configuration commands.
+Complete MacBook setup guide for **local development and playground** — with essential tools, apps, and configuration commands.

 ---